araminho/armtravel/wp-content/plugins/contact-form-entries/readme.txt

 * You can view and edit any entry in wordpress.
 * Add Notes and send emails to any entry from wordpress.

-= Contact form advanced database =

-This contact form entries plugin not only saves contact form submissions, it has more advanced features like
-* You view and edit any entry.
-* you can dfferent colored notes.
-* supports multiple file uploads.

-= Store contact form 7 to database =

-* Simply Contact Form Entries Plugin.
-* It will automatically start saving form submissions from contact form 7 and many others.
-* You can modify, print, export entries.

 = Wordpress plugin contact form database =